-I don't know about you, but I an incredibly grateful for those last two—God knows me by my name and is patient with my slowness to change, and I am forgiven and transformed by faith through His grace.
+I don't know about you, but I am incredibly grateful for those last two—God knows me by my name and is patient with my slowness to change, and I am forgiven and transformed by faith through His grace.
 PRAISE THE LORD!

 It is occasionally argued that women should not teach doctrine, even to women.
-That may be because the list in Titus 2:4-5 focuses on lifestyle, not doctrine, and because men are responsible for the teaching and theological direction of the church (1 Timothy 2:11-15, 1 Corinthians 14:26-39).
+That may be because the list in Titus 2:4-5 focuses on lifestyle, not doctrine and because men are responsible for the teaching and theological direction of the church (1 Timothy 2:11-15, 1 Corinthians 14:26-39).

 However, if we as older women are to teach the young women sound doctrine (Titus 2:1), we need to understand the great truths about God and learn to handle the Word of God (His love letter to us) correctly (2 Timothy 2:15).

-When we mentor younger woman, we begin with the same topics as when older men mentor younger men—salvation, assurance, the authority of the Bible, and so on.
+When we mentor younger women, we begin with the same topics as when older men mentor younger men—salvation, assurance, the authority of the Bible, and so on.
 We may even address more difficult topics like the Trinity, the role of the Holy Spirit, and predestination.

-If you are looking for discipleship material, checkout our Disciple Me program.
+If you are looking for discipleship material, check out our Disciple Me program.
 Disciple Me is a 10-week, self-guided (or group-guided) discipleship Bible study.
 The purpose of Disciple Me is to disciple new believers into mature, fruitful Christians who will then be able to go out into the world and reach others for Jesus Christ.